 We can help you take the next step!

-Center for EcoTechnology (CET) is working to share information and lend experience to build capacity for diverting wasted food in California.
-This work is focused in the greater San Diego area, where CET has partnered with the CalRecycle, the San Diego Food Systems Alliance and Solana Center to create tip sheets and a webinar to support jurisdictions in their need to provide information on food waste diversion to food businesses.
+The Center for EcoTechnology (CET) is working to share information and lend experience to build capacity for diverting wasted food in California.
+This work is focused in the greater San Diego area, where CET has partnered with CalRecycle, the San Diego Food Systems Alliance and Solana Center to create tip sheets on food waste reduction, food rescue, and food waste separation, as well as a webinar to support jurisdictions in their need to provide information on food waste diversion to food businesses.

 Helpful California Wasted Food Resources